levuthuynga/Excel-Projects/Customer Personality/README.md

 3. Process
 4. Analyze

-*As in Excel file, the sheet order should be: Desciptive Analysis to get general ideal about data, then clean data in Data V2, analyze data in Pivot, create customer clusters in Divide into group, then analyze customer clusters in Cluster Demography and Cluster Behaviours.
-The conclusion will be in Conclusion sheet.*

 ## Context
 Customer Personality Analysis is a detailed analysis of a company’s ideal customers.
 It helps a business to better understand its customers and makes it easier for them to modify products according to the specific needs, behaviors and concerns of different types of customers.